-Beyond Cultural Relativism: The Evolving Human Rights Mechanism of the Association of Southeast Asian Nations (ASEAN) in Context
+Beyond Cultural Relativism: The Evolving Human Rights Mechanism of the Association of Southeast Asian Nations (ASEAN) in Context.
+The second annual conference will be held at Swansea University on Friday, May 1.

 Contact: Dr Gerard Clarke, Department of Political and Cultural Studies (email: email@example.com).